-- 1 Press - 2 Select the "EO Measurement" tab.
+- 1 Press - 2 Select the "EO Measurement" tab (only available for options -310 or -311).

-- 3 On a 4-port LCA, select Differential or Single-Ended Measure Mode, depending on the type of your DUT. - 4 Select the optical input you are using. - 5 Select or enter the wavelength at which you are testing. - 6 If you need to deembed optical components, such as attenuators, fiber optic cables or splitters, located between your device under test and the optical input, open and enable "Optical Path Deembedding".
-Here you can enter the parameters of the optical path directly
+- 3 On a 4-port LCA, select Differential or Single-Ended Measure Mode, depending on the type of your DUT. - 4 Select or enter the wavelength at which you are testing.

-If you already have an .s2p file for your device, set "Deembedding Data" to "File" and enter or select the .s2p file name.
+- 5 If you need to deembed optical components, such as attenuators, fiber optic cables or splitters, located between your device under test and the optical input, open and enable "Optical Path Deembedding".
+Here you can enter the parameters of the optical path directly - 6 If you need to deembed electrical components, such as RF cables, waveguide or other adapters, or probe heads, located between the output port and your device under test, open and enable the "RF Path Deembedding". - 7 If you are using a 75 Ohm minimum loss pad, enable the RF Path Deembedding, and make sure 75 Ohm is selected.
+Enter or select the file with the characterization of the minimum loss pad. - 8 Click start the measurement preparation.